-Work is undertaken by Timbertrends to check and revise import data for all the main solid wood and panel products.
+Work is undertaken by Timbertrends, on behalf of the Timber Trade Federation, to check and revise import data for sawnwood and panel products.
 This involves deriving average prices and average densities from the HMRC data on weights, volumes and values.
 These derived figures are then compared to identify outliers (records with unusually high or low average prices and/ or densities).
 Where outliers suggest an error (for example, average densities for non-coniferous sawnwood are unusually low and more appropriate to coniferous sawnwood) amendments may be made to the HMRC data to adjust the relevant estimates to be reported.